OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/score.md

 ---
 title: score
-description: Documentation of 'score' function in fmp, part of the fundamental analysis of stocks, which retrieves the value score for a specified ticker symbol.
+description: "Documentation of 'score' function in fmp, part of the fundamental analysis" of stocks, which retrieves the value score for a specified ticker symbol.
 Returns a np.number type value score.
 keywords: